 John Davis describes how effective brands create trust by catering to local markets

-“It takes many good deeds to build good reputation, and only one bad one to lose it,”
+“It takes many good deeds to build a good reputation, and only one bad one to lose it,”

 said Benjamin Franklin, founding father of the United States, more than 200 years ago.